 This course is designed to provide students with a concentrated focus on a particular social dance style to be chosen from among Tango, Lindy-Hop, Salsa or Nightclub Two-step.
-DAN-D20, D30 and D31 are courses related in content and are limited in enrollment according to Title 5, section 55040.
-For further information see section VIII of the catalog regarding course repetition.
+DAN-D20, D30, and D31 are courses related in content and are limited in enrollment according to Title 5, section 55040.
+For further information see section VIII regarding course repetition.
 54 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)